-This long bob is slightly angled towards the front to put more emphasis into the elongating face-framing tresses.
+Your round face needs a bit of elongating effect, and this long bob is slightly angled towards the front to put more emphasis into the elongating face-framing tresses.

 The messy lob delivers texture, which is great for round faces, but the effect can be enhanced with a side parting.

+Here’s another decent option if you want short hair for a round face shape.
 This chin-length bob comes with bangs, sure to grab attention.
 Perfectly blunt, they are also dramatically short – and this makes the style really hot.

 If you lack natural volume, don’t hesitate to go for weave hairstyles, like this eye-popping ‘do with flattering asymmetry.

-You can enhance yournaturaltextureand try a faux hawk hairstyle with fun twist out spirals.
+You can enhance your natural texture and try a faux hawk hairstyle with fun twist out spirals.